VietnamOfficial Name: Socialist Republic of Vietnam

 Penalties for driving under the influence of alcohol or causing an accident resulting in injury or death can include fines, confiscation of driving permits, and imprisonment.
 U.S. citizens involved in traffic accidents have been barred from leaving Vietnam until they have paid compensation (often determined arbitrarily) for property damage or injuries.

-Emergency roadside help is theoretically available nationwide by dialing 113 for police, 114 for fire brigade, and 115 for an ambulance.
+Emergency roadside help is available nationwide by dialing 113 for police, 114 for fire brigade, and 115 for an ambulance.
 The efficiency of these services is well below U.S. standards, and public telephones are generally not available.
-Trauma care is not widely available.
+Trauma care is not widely available and of generally low quality, particularly outside major cities.

 Most Vietnamese travel within Vietnam by long-distance bus or train.
 Both are slow, and safety conditions fall below U.S. standards.
 Local buses and taxis are available in some areas, particularly in the larger cities.
 Safety standards vary widely depending on the individual company operating the service, but are generally much lower than what you would find in the United States.